 “Though I had created a 3D computer model of the work, it was only after the work was in place that I could see the entire work together for the first time, and whether it was a success or not,” he said.
 “This was a special day for me, and I felt very pleased with how it looked.

 “This bond has never been forgotten by Ireland, though I believe Kindred Spirits is the first sculpture commemorating this history,” Pentek added.

 “The Irish people had their struggles and trials, and so did we,” he added.
 “Both of us have come full circle to where we both are strong, thriving nations.
-We both hold our culture and our history close to us because they have shaped us to who we are today.”
+We both hold our culture and our history close to us because they have shaped us into who we are today.”

-Said Pentek: “It is my hope to visually connect with people, this uplifting image that symbolizes generosity, strength and humanity rising up over times of adversity and unimaginable suffering,” he said.
+Said Pentek: “It is my hope to visually connect with people, this uplifting image that symbolizes generosity, strength, and humanity rising up over times of adversity and unimaginable suffering,” he said.
 “For me, this shows art as a universal language that can connect with people, regardless of age, culture or geography, and can help to dissolve traditionally perceived boundaries.”